finalyards/ZOO-esp32/comms/ble-custom/DEVS/On the BLE protocol.md

 The radio communication can be encrypted.
 Often, a shared 6-digit number is used to establish the connection (and avoid man-in-the-middle attacks), but also other means to provide the keys exist ("out of band", via e.g. NFC).

->Using a (freely available) Bluetooth sniffer is a good starting point to see what your Bluetooth environment already is.

-Attending e.g. the [Bluetooth Low Energy Fundamentals](https://academy.nordicsemi.com/courses/bluetooth-low-energy-fundamentals/) (DevAcademy by Nordic Semiconductor) Nordic training course is invaluable and enlightening, when you have your own application in mind!!!
+Attending e.g. the [Bluetooth Low Energy Fundamentals](https://academy.nordicsemi.com/courses/bluetooth-low-energy-fundamentals/) (DevAcademy by Nordic Semiconductor) Nordic training course is invaluable and enlightening, when you have your own application in mind!

 ## References